 KS2 Handwriting Recovery Programme

 For older children (those in upper Key Stages 2 and above) with poor handwriting habits, Letter-join offers a KS2 Handwriting Recovery programme.
-This programme is great for delivering intervention to pupils who have challenges in forming or joining letters properly.
+This programme is great for delivering intervention to learners who have challenges in forming or joining letters properly.
 The programme provides a series of exercises to improve handwriting and speed up the recovery process.

 Explore the Resources Included with Letter-Join